 This Disability Pride Month we at the San Gabriel Valley LGBTQ Center want to recognize all of our Disabled friends.
 I hope everyone can take something away from this post, and I hope it inspires you on how we can all be more understanding and create a more accessible environment for every different ability.
-Just like we all know that there isn’t one specific look or voice of someone that is in our LGBTQ family, we need to be mindful to not stereotype or assume that all disabled people look or sound the same.
+Just like we all know that there isn’t one specific look or voice of someone that is in our LGBTQ family, we need to be mindful to not stereotype or assume that all people with diabiltieis look or sound the same.
 Also, just like we don’t want people to assume our genders or sexuality purely based on our appearance, remember not to assume you know what disability someone does or doesn’t have.
-And most importantly, just like we have fought for years to be seen as valid in our gender identities and sexuality identities, we need to remember to see our disabled friends as equal humans that deserve to be treated with respect who have also had to fight to be recognized.
+And most importantly, just like we have fought for years to be seen as valid in our gender identities and sexuality identities, we need to remember to see our friends with disabilties as equal humans that deserve to be treated with respect who have also had to fight to be recognized.
 We are all in this together, friends, and we at the San Gabriel Valley LGBTQ Center are working to make the San Gabriel Valley a safer and happier place for ALL!

 By: Kristen Pinchbeck